aria-tools/ARIA-tools-docs/README.md

 This notebook demonstrates how GDAL command line and Python functionality can be used to manipulate GUNW products.
 The examples include: reading of data and meta-data contained in GUNW products, deriving statistics from the data, reading the datasets and creating a map plot, and lastly, generation of KMZ files.
 + [GDAL basics](https://github.com/dbekaert/ARIA-tools-docs/blob/master/JupyterDocs/GDAL_basics/GDAL_basics.ipynb)

-### Extracting data from GUNW products - extractProduct program tutorial
+### Extracting data from GUNW products - ariaExtract program tutorial
 This notebook documents the methodology used for extracting data and metadata layers of ARIA Geocoded UNWrapped interferogram (GUNW) products.
 It provides command-line and python examples that include cropping, stitching, data extraction, water masking, LOS to ENU conversion, and deformation mapping.
 + [ariaExtract](https://github.com/dbekaert/ARIA-tools-docs/blob/master/JupyterDocs/ariaExtract/ariaExtract_tutorial.ipynb)